Guotepauc/Guotepauc/Learning/README.md

 ![Intelligence Analysis course review](../assets/course-review-intelligence-analysis.svg)

-A progressive course covering the intelligence cycle, analytical techniques, collection disciplines, source evaluation, and intelligence dissemination.
+A progressive course on intelligence analysis designed primarily for military, law-enforcement, and intelligence-community audiences.
+It covers the intelligence cycle, analytical techniques, collection disciplines, source evaluation, and intelligence dissemination.

-Although several methodological concepts are transferable to CTI, OSINT, and corporate threat analysis, this is a general intelligence-analysis course and not a Cyber Threat Intelligence specialization.
+Several methodological concepts are transferable to CTI, OSINT, physical-threat analysis, and corporate intelligence.
+However, this is a general intelligence-analysis course, not a Cyber Threat Intelligence specialization.

 <details>
 <summary><strong>Open the complete course review →</strong></summary>